Select Page

 Crispy Pacific Oysters with Black Truffle Caviar

-Some years back, when I was working at Different Pointe of view, I was asked to travel to New Orleans and cook.
+Some years back, when I was working at Different Pointe of View, I was asked to travel to New Orleans and cook.
 I was beside myself with excitement.
 Not only is New Orleans a big food town, but it also is a magical place filled with beautiful architecture and even more beautiful people.
 I made sure to stay a few days so I could eat my way through the city before I had to return home.
-I started my mornings with rich coffee flavored with chicory and piping hot beignets covered in decadent powdered sugar.
-For lunch I would stroll the streets and ask the locals where to eat.
-I ate vinegary muffelatta sandwiches and spicy gumbos.
+I started my mornings with rich coffee flavored with chicory and piping hot beignets covered in decadent powdered sugar. or lunch I would stroll the streets and ask the locals where to eat.
+I ate vinegary muffuletta sandwiches and spicy gumbos.
 I was compelled to try everything.
 And while I loved it all, I did have a favorite, the fried oyster po’ boy.
 This sandwich had it all: crusty fresh baked bread, spicy and creamy remoulade, crispy fried oysters and bright romaine lettuce.
 All the flavor components came together and the mouth feel was extraordinary.
 I must confess that I ate more than a few when I was there!

 So, now, all these years later, I still dream about those po’ boy sandwiches I ate while in New Orleans.
 That is what inspired this recipe.
 I wanted to take those wonderful flavors and create a dish that paid homage to what is, in my opinion, one of New Orleans’s greatest gifts.